theapexlab/serverless-icebreaker/README.md

 ## Introduction:

 ---

-This tool is designed to analyze built AWS Lambdas.
-It can check the file size of the Lambdas and, if the build is not minified, it can identify the three most used/imported libraries in the Lambda function and also creates metrics about all of the Lambdas.
-If the size of the Lambda exceeds a specified threshold, a warning will be generated.
-Our default config is optimized for [SST framework](https://sst.dev/).
+The Cold Start Tool is a utility designed to analyze pre-built AWS Lambdas and mitigate cold start duration.
+Cold start duration can result in user experience issues, such as lengthy page loading times.
+By optimizing the size of the lambda build, you can reduce cold start duration and improve overall performance.

+### Features

+- `Lambda Size Analysis`: The Cold Start Tool examines the file size of AWS Lambdas and identifies if the build is not compacted.
+- `Library Usage`: It identifies the three most frequently utilized or imported libraries in the Lambda function.
+- `Metrics Generation`: The tool generates metrics for all analyzed Lambdas, allowing you to monitor their sizes and track improvements over time.
+- `Threshold Warnings`: If a Lambda's size exceeds a specified threshold, the tool generates a warning, indicating the need for optimization.
+- `SST Framework Optimization`: The default configuration of the Cold Start Tool is optimized for the [SST framework](https://sst.dev/), making it easy to integrate and use within your projects.

 ### [About cold start duration](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html#cold-start-latency)

 ![](img/chart.png)

-<p>As you can see the larger lambda build size cause a longer cold start duration.
-Our mission is to reduce the cold start duration and one of the best practices if you reduce your lambda build size.</p>
+The chart illustrates the correlation between lambda build size and cold start duration.
+As the lambda build size increases, the cold start duration also tends to be longer.
+This relationship highlights the importance of optimizing the lambda build size to reduce cold start latency and enhance overall performance.

+Our mission is to minimize cold start duration and improve user experience.
+One of the most effective practices we recommend is optimizing your lambda build size
 <table>
 <tr><th>Lambda build size</th><th>Cold start duration</th></tr>
 <tr><td>1 MB</td><td>150 ms</td></tr>